United Kingdom

 Voltage

-The operating voltage of the lamp.
+Operating voltage of the auto lamp.

 In different types of equipment, the voltage of on-board networks is also different.
-Therefore, car lamps for passenger cars are designed for a voltage of 12 V, and car lamps for trucks(and other similar equipment, such as buses) are designed for 24 V. However, there are more specific options:
+Therefore, car lamps for passenger cars are designed for a voltage of 12 V, and car lamps for trucks(and other similar equipment, such as buses) are designed for 24 V. However, there are also more specific options:

-— 40 V. Another option for increased voltage in xenon lamps; the meaning is completely similar to the 85 V described above, but it is much less common.
+- 40 V. Another option for increased voltage in xenon lamps; the meaning is completely similar to the 85 V described above, but is much less common.

 Colour temperature